Queen Elizabeth II, a monarch bound by duty, dies at 96

 Despite Britain’s complex and often fraught ties with its former colonies, Elizabeth was widely respected and remained head of state of more than a dozen countries, from Canada to Tuvalu.
 She headed the 54-nation Commonwealth, built around the U.K. and its former British colonies.

-In 2015, she overtook Queen Victoria, her great-great-grandmother, as the longest serving monarch in British history, and in 2022 she became the second longest-reigning monarch in world history, behind 17th century French King Louis XIV, who took the throne at age 4.
+In 2015, she overtook Queen Victoria, her great-great-grandmother, as the longest-serving monarch in British history, and this year she became the second longest-reigning monarch in world history, behind 17th century French King Louis XIV, who took the throne at age 4.

 The family troubles kept coming.
 Her son, Prince Andrew, was entangled in the sordid tale of sex offender Jeffrey Epstein, an American businessman who had been a friend.
 Andrew denies accusations that he had sex with one of the women who said she was trafficked by Epstein.